Jerry-Shaw/Nervsys/README.md

     display = on ; Display logs on screen

-    Don't delete these levels, just change the value to "off" or "0", if there is no need to log them.
+    Don't delete these levels, just change the value to "off" or "0", if there is no need to log or display them.

 ### CGI